adambard/learnxinyminutes-docs/php.html.markdown

 // Contents of main-file.php:
 $value = include 'my-include.php'; // Includes and requires may also return a value.

+// Include paths are relative to the current working directory of the executed file (e.g. front controller).
+// If an included file from another directory includes another file, the path will not be relative
+// to the current file from which the include is called.

 /********************************
  * Classes